teadrinker/dim-world/README.md

 ### Unfinished / Experimental Type Support

-Dscript tracks names, types and metadata (such as global read and write dependencies) along the way and keeps a namespace state in the parser context.
+Dscript tracks names, types and meta data (such as global read and write dependencies) along the way and keeps a namespace state in the parser context.
 Using the C++/GLSL backend, it will try to infer types.
 It also support the